 the demand for the job.

-Starting salaries begin at about £18,500 a year.
-With experience this could rise to £21,000 a year.
-You may earn more by shift allowances and bonuses.
+Starting salaries begin at around £17,000 a year.
+With experience this could rise to around £21,000 a year.
+You may earn more through shift allowances and bonuses.
 If you are selling something, your pay might depend partly on commission.

 You sit with other call centre agents in an open plan office.